Introduction

 Conclusions

-You're now ready to build your mailing list and send engaging newsletters to your subscribers.
+You are now ready to configure your subscription form and manage your contact statuses effectively, ensuring better deliverability and compliance with email regulations.
 Remember, a well-crafted form is the first step toward effective communication.

 Regularly check your contacts' status to ensure your emails reach those genuinely interested in your content.
 This not only enhances your reputation as a sender, but also helps you comply with anti-spam regulations.
 Below you can read our tips on how to prevent your communications from going to Spam: